ryanjones/ryanjones.github.io/_tabs/about.md

 order: 4
 ---

 Hey, I'm Ryan!
-This is where I like to write about things related to programming and engineering leadership.
+This is where I like to write about things related to software development and engineering leadership.

 ## List of projects/hackathons